schwert398/cerke_code/README.md

 - Operate like as you play with real set.

 ## Feature
-- Esc key exit program.
+- Esc key terminates program.
 - Space key cancels any choice.
 - C key judges with the *stickes*.
 - Z key undoes, and Q key redoes.(max 10 times)